 Development costs incurred on computer software systems are capitalised as intangible assets when recognition criteria as detailed in Note 2.6(b) are fulfilled.
-Management has applied its judgement in determining whether these software products could generate probable future economic benefits to the Group based on the historical experience and the prospects of the markets.
-Any severe change in market performance or technology advancement will have an impact on the development costs capitalised.
+Management has applied its judgements in the determination of whether these software products could generate probable future economic benefits to the Group based on the historical experience and the prospects of the markets; and whether the employee benefit costs are appropriately identified for capitalisation and that such costs are appropriately associated with computer software systems in the development phase of production.